image created with AI

 Thinking about how common it is for people to misplace their car keys, eyeglasses, smartphone as well as other things I decided to create an app that would assist people in finding their stuff.
 Doing extensive research to see what was available on the market I found that tracking your belongings was not as easy as it could be.
 The thought behind Find My Stuff is that it would use a disposable sticker that would contain a microchip.
 Each sticker would have a unique tracking number that coincides with the barcode printed on each sticker.

-Challenges: Creating a native app that does not yet exist meant that there was no real standards to follow.
+Challenges & Solution: Creating a native app that does not yet exist meant that there were no real standards to follow.
 At the same time it also allowed for full creative freedom.

 Below are the deliverables: documentation standards, user journey, template, annotations and wireframes.